bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 + **Metadata is required in 2 places for AGO content:**  BC Data Catalogue (BCDC), and AGO item details pages.
 	+ See the [_table_](#ago-specific-metadata-requirements) below for more information on metadata requirements for specific types of AGO items.

-+ **BCDC** - All public facing AGO hosted content (data, maps, apps) requires BC Data Catalogue (BCDC) metadata.
+++ **BCDC** - All public facing AGO hosted content (data, maps, apps) requires BC Data Catalogue (BCDC) metadata.
 	+ The exception to this is when the AGO content is not **stand-alone** and is only a component of a main/parent public-facing app.
 In this case only the main/parent 		application requires a BCDC metadata record.
 	+ In order to create and edit AGO metadata records within the BCDC you must be an _Editor_ for the appropriate organization/sub-org with the Catalogue.
 		++ This role is approved and appointed by the _Data Custodian_ as you will be creating/editing metadata records on their behalf.
 		++ As such, it is the _Editor’s_ role to inform the _Data Custodian_ of new data holdings for which the _Data Custodian_ will have obligations or 				responsibilities.
 		++ To request _Editor_ privileges please e-mail [_BC Data Catalogue Services_](faq.md#bc-data-catalogue-services).

-+ **AGO item details pages**
+++ **AGO item details pages**
+	+ See: Documentation for filling out AGO pages available under [_Public Publication Requests > Content Publication Guidelines_]

 ### Why Should I Create Metadata?

-+ The BCDC is a system that helps people find data as well as helping data owners make their data find-able.
-	+ If you want people to be able to easily find and/or use your data, map or app, then this requires a metadata record.
++ Metadata adds value to your content.

++ Metadata helps people discover data.
+	+ BCDC metadata stores information about your content such as its currency, searchable keywords, structure, and contact information etc.  These and other types of 		metadata help people find content and further help to inform them about the utility and intended use.
-	+ The BCDC is also indexed by Google so that people searching for data outside of the BCDC interface can also find your data.
+	+ The BCDC is indexed by Google so that people searching for data in web browsers outside of the BCDC interface can still find your data.

-+ In addition, a metadata record within the BCDC stores information about your data, such as its currency, description, structure and contact information.
-	+ Having this information readily available within the BCDC prevents the large numbers of users interested in your data from needing to contact you directly to determine this information.
-	+ This can save you the time and effort of having to explain this information over and over.

-+ As technology changes and users become more reliant on the web for finding information, systems like the BCDC and search engines like Google will increasingly become the gateways through which users find information.
-	+ Having proper metadata, and leveraging these systems, will help your data rise to the top of the search results.

 ### AGO-Specific Metadata Requirements